khoom1/Introduction-to-Optimisation-Project/README.md

 Each folder has its own README.pdf file that explains the findings of each problem in more detail as well as how to run the functions.

 In terms of hardware, a 2.90GHz Intel i7-7500U CPU with 2 cores (4 logical processors) was used in each problem.
-This was sufficient for the purpose of Problems 1, 2, and 4 where only two agents are being simulated, but Problem 3 involves a much larger number of agents.
-The discussion in the Problem 3 README file elaborate on the implications of that in more detail.
+This was sufficient for the purpose of Problems 1, 2, and 4 where only two agents need to be simulated, but Problem 3 involves a much larger number of agents.
+The discussion in the Problem 3 README file elaborate on the implications of this in more detail.